mikhaidn/Plokmin/DanMikhailResume.md

 : Developed custom Python HID Controller for Stream Deck hardware with cross-platform (MacOS, Windows) audio controls

 Open Source Research
-:  Increased the documented search space of two integer sequences (A100570 and A241922) on the OEIS by 6 orders of magnitude by taking advantage of bitmapping, multithreading, and other Python/Math gimmicks
+:  Increased the documented search space of two integer sequences ([A100570](https://oeis.org/A100570) and [A241922](https://oeis.org/A241922)) on the OEIS by 6 orders of magnitude by taking advantage of bitmapping, multithreading, and other Python/Math gimmicks

+Down Payment Calculator
+: A bare-bones static webpage to estimate monthly payments based off variable home and loan parameters

 Subject Primers
 : Original content created, based on frequently asked questions received over the years

     * **The Unix Shell** - A simplified list of goals for learning the Unix Shell
     * **Macarons** - A high level guide to making French Macarons
-    * **Competitive Smash Bros.** - Created accessible esports narratives of 'Smash Summit 11' for newcomers
+    * **Competitive Smash Bros.** - Documented esports narratives of 'Smash Summit 11' for newcomers
     * **STEM College Prep** - A collection of pre-college STEM resources